mde/ejs/docs/4-models.md

 #### .hasOne
 `hasOne(model)`

-Sets up a has one relationship between this model and another.
+Sets up a has-one relationship between this model and another.

 ##### model
 - `model [string]`: the name of the model that this model has one of.